MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoStorageQuota.md

 # Get-SPOGeoStorageQuota

 ## SYNOPSIS
-This Cmdlet gets the Storage quota on a multi-geo tenant
+This Cmdlet gets the storage quota on a multi-geo tenant.

 ## SYNTAX